Hannah Hampton: Senior

-In February 2020, Hampton was called-up to the England senior team for the first time, as a training playing in the traveling party for the 2020 SheBelieves Cup.
+In February 2020, Hampton was called-up to the England senior team for the first time, as a training player in the travelling party for the 2020 SheBelieves Cup.
+In September that year she received her first full call-up to a training squad.
 On 12 October 2021, Hampton received her first competitive call-up for England's 2023 FIFA World Cup qualifying games against Northern Ireland and Latvia.
 On 20 February 2022, Hampton made her senior England debut starting England's 0–0 draw with Spain in the 2022 Arnold Clark Cup.
 Hampton was included in the England squad which won the UEFA Women's Euro 2022 in July 2022.
+In November 2022, her England legacy number was announced as number 222.
+On 31 May 2023, Hampton was named to the squad for the 2023 FIFA Women's World Cup in July 2023, becoming a runner-up in the tournament.